Basic AD&D Insurance

 Leidos pays the full cost of Basic AD&D Insurance.
 Additional information can be found in the Evidence of Coverage.

 "Annual compensation" means an employee's annual wage or salary as reported by his or her employer for the work performed as of the date of loss.
 It does not include earnings received as bonuses, overtime pay or other extra compensation.
+Annual Compensation includes: A change in the amount of Annual Compensation is effective on the date of the change, if the Employer gives the Insurance Company written notice of the change and the required premium is paid.
+Commissions will be averaged for the 12 months just prior to the date the covered loss occurs, or the months employed, if less than 12 months.

 In the event of an employee's death, benefits will be paid to the employee's beneficiary.
 If an employee accidentally suffers dismemberment, the benefits will be paid directly to the employee.
 The chart below shows the benefit payments under the Basic AD&D Insurance plan: